 It’s easy to reach this ‘discipline dead end’ with the strong willed child because well-meaning approaches like time out’s are aggressively rebuked due to your highly emotional child’s sense of shame and abandonment when disciplined in isolation.

-Not only are their negative behaviors continuing but you can feel a disconnect in your relationship and notice parenting feels like a black hole of negativity.
+Not only do negative tactics not work to improve a child’s behavior, but you can feel a disconnect in your relationship and notice parenting feels like a black hole of negativity.

 The black hole almost always disappears when you shift gears and explore other research (and neuroscience) backed ways to practice discipline with the strong-willed child because the healthiest way to discipline (teach) any child, is by building them up not breaking them.

 Do: Remember you know your kid better than anyone

 Don’t: Let the judgments of others get to you